What is WP EasyCart?

-Currently, WP EasyCart does have one block for the Gutenberg editor and it allows you to add a variety of different elements to a post or page on your site, I will say though that it isn’t the easiest to use and you can’t preview it within the editor, you have to preview it on the front end of your site.
+Currently, WP EasyCart does have one block for the Gutenberg editor and it allows you to add a variety of different elements to a post or page on your site but they aren’t isn’t the easiest to use and you can’t preview it within the editor, you have to preview it on the front end of your site.

-I definitely feel that some improvements to the Gutenberg integration would be beneficial to the WP EasyCart plugin, especially when you see the amount of widgets available for the sidebar and footer from the plugin.
+This is definitely an area that requires some improvements as better Gutenberg integration would be beneficial to the WP EasyCart plugin, especially when you see the number of widgets available for the sidebar and footer from the plugin.

 WP EasyCart Support